ige-calcul/public-docs/docs/clusters/Tools/micromamba.md

 ```

-3. Activate the environement and Install a package
+3. Activate the environment and Install a package

 ```